 The method should also be checked for its efficiency when the movements of the mobile devices are described by other mobility models or are not independent, as in the cases where the mobile users move in groups, or move towards attraction points or popular places.
-Models for better approximating human mobility have been described in [11,24], where the travel patterns of individual users have been approximated by Lévy Walks up to a certain distance.
+Models for better approximating human mobility have been described in [13,27], where the travel patterns of individual users have been approximated by Lévy Walks up to a certain distance.
 A Lévy Walk is a random walk for which the flight time and pause times follow a power law distribution.
-Although the distribution parameters may change depending on whether a user travels long or short distances, or due to constraints in the area that would lead to truncation phenomena, the requirements for independent sampling of the observed stochastic process that we discussed in Section 5 may still hold, since a Lévy Walk is a stationary process that is known to have ergodicity properties in some cases [17].
+Although the distribution parameters may change depending on whether a user travels long or short distances, or due to constraints in the area that would lead to truncation phenomena, the requirements for independent sampling of the observed stochastic process that we discussed in Section 5 may still hold, since a Lévy Walk is a stationary process that is known to have ergodicity properties in some cases [20].

 Non-independence of mobile movements is usually taken into account through group mobility models.
-Several group mobility models have been developed, for example to model cases where the mobile users organize in groups or communities according to their social relationships and move collectively in an area (e.g. [21]).
-Another way to represent collective movements is to consider that the mobiles move towards most popular places (see [15] for a paper that models waypoints as popular places while also incorporating realistic features of human mobility regarding flight and pause times), which also breaks the independence assumption down.
+Several group mobility models have been developed, for example to model cases where the mobile users organize in groups or communities according to their social relationships and move collectively in an area (e.g. [24]).
+Another way to represent collective movements is to consider that the mobiles move towards most popular places (see [18] for a paper that models waypoints as popular places while also incorporating realistic features of human mobility regarding flight and pause times), which also breaks the independence assumption down.
 Clustered user movements will skew the location distribution, so that the estimated average is farther from the true value.
 Nevertheless, the method with stratification can still produce a significant improvement compared to the non-stratification method.
 This is because, as shown in this paper, stratification has the effect of smoothing out the skewness.
+In fact, the RWP model is a super-diffusive model, which means that there is a higher probability of longer displacements; hence the mobile locations are likely to be even more concentrated towards the center in a more realistic model.
+As we concluded in the paper, the higher the skewness, the higher the expected bias reduction by the stratification method.
+In this way it can be justified to expect even more gains by applying the stratification method under more realistic mobility models, than under the RWP model.

 Since closed-form expressions for the limiting location distribution for such complex models are very hard to derive, simulations would be required to evaluate performance.
 The location probabilities could be calculated as the empirical probabilities produced by real mobility traces.
 The degree of resolution of the traces should be decided, based on how the desired environmental parameter changes in the area.